J&J Medical Connect

 Use of XARELTO in Patients with Prior HIT

-Last Updated: 10/23/2024
+Last Updated: 08/19/2026

 Summary

 • In a series of in vitro tests, XARELTO dissolved in dimethyl sulfoxide (DMSO) solution had no effect on platelet factor 4 (PF4) expression on HEK-293 cells, PF4 or PF4/heparin complex binding to platelets, antibody (Ab) binding to PF4/heparin complexes, or platelet activation by anti-PF4/heparin.
-The XARELTO/DMSO solution increased PF4 binding, but the same effect was seen in DSMO solution without the presence of XARELTO.
-Since XARELTO is administered orally, the in vitro effects of DMSO do not have clinical relevance.3
+The XARELTO/DMSO solution increased PF4 binding, but the same effect was seen in DMSO solution without the presence of XARELTO.
+Since XARELTO is administered orally, the in vitro effects of DMSO do not have clinical relevance.4

 • In an in vitro study, XARELTO did not cross-react with HIT antibodies or promote platelet activation or aggregation in the presence of HIT antibodies.
 XARELTO did not interact with or further promote the release of PF4 over a range of concentrations, including therapeutic levels.
-These findings suggest that XARELTO may have the potential to be used for the management of thrombosis in patients with clinically suspected HIT.4
+These findings suggest that XARELTO may have the potential to be used for the management of thrombosis in patients with clinically suspected HIT.5

 CLINICAL STUDIEs

-Davis et al (2022)1 conducted a multicenter, retrospective cohort study between January 2013-2020 that evaluated the efficacy and safety of DOACs (apixaban, XARELTO, or dabigatran) in adult patients with a laboratory-confirmed HIT diagnosis.
+Davis et al (2022)2 conducted a multicenter, retrospective cohort study between January 2013-2020 that evaluated the efficacy and safety of DOACs (apixaban, XARELTO, or dabigatran) in adult patients with a laboratory-confirmed HIT diagnosis.

-• Key inclusion criteria were an intermediate or high pre-test probability for HIT (4Ts score ≥4) and a positive anti-PF4/heparin complex assay (enzyme-linked immunosorbent assay (ELISA) optical density (OD)>0.4 and >50% inhibition with heparin), positive latex immunoturbidimetric assay (>0.1), or serotonin release assay (>20% with low-dose heparin [0.2 IU/mL] or <20% with high-dose heparin [100 IU/mL]).
+• Key inclusion criteria were an intermediate or high pre-test probability for HIT (4Ts score ≥4) and a positive anti-PF4/heparin complex assay (enzyme-linked immunosorbent assay [ELISA) optical density [OD] >0.4 and >50% inhibition with heparin), positive latex immunoturbidimetric assay (>0.1), or SRA (>20% with

 • The primary outcome was a composite of newly diagnosed venous or arterial thromboembolism, gangrene, or severe limb ischemia requiring amputation at 3 months following DOAC initiation.

 • The trial included a total of 77 patients ([apixaban, n=51], [XARELTO, n=24], and [dabigatran, n=2]).
-The median 4Ts score was 5 (interquartile range 4.5-6), and 38 patients (49.4%) had a diagnosis of HIT with thrombosis.
+The median 4Ts score was 5 (interquartile range, 4.5-6), and 38 patients (49.4%) had a diagnosis of HIT with thrombosis.
 Sixty-three patients (81.8%) received parenteral non-heparin anticoagulation (argatroban or bivalirudin or fondaparinux) before DOAC initiation, and 14 patients (18.2%) received DOAC as HIT monotherapy.

 • In the apixaban group, the dosages varied from 2.5 mg twice daily to 10 mg twice daily.
 In the XARELTO group, the dosages ranged from 15 mg once daily to 20 mg once daily, while patients in the dabigatran group received 150 mg twice daily.